nesfit/domainradar-infra/docs/pipeline_and_models.md

     ipResults: dict[str, dict[str, CommonIPResult of Any]]
 ```

-Observe that if zone/SOA resolution fails, the merger is **not** triggered for the domain name and no `FinalResult` is produced.
+Observe that the joining process starts with entries in the *processed_DNS* topic.
+If zone/SOA resolution fails and the entry is not processed by the DNS collector, the merger is **not** triggered for the domain name and no `FinalResult` is produced.
 Such entries may be handled by a separate channel picking up failed `ZoneResult`s from *processed_zone*.

 ## Feature extractor